How to configure RDNS or PTR records

 Customers with VPS Servers or dedicated IP addresses in Shared hosting plans can always ask us to configure RDNS or Reverse DNS.

 To configure RDNS for your VPS Servers IP addresses you must open a ticket, asking us to configure, IP address and hostname for each IP.
-This configuration usually takes no longer than 24 hours to be completed.

 Here's an example about how to request: